Ex-Kentucky Gov. Defends Controversial Pardons For Child Rapist, Murderer

 Bevin praised Forcht's philanthropic efforts, calling him "one of the most generous people in Kentucky" before rhetorically asking, "why vilify a guy like that simply because he had an opinion of somebody who was incarcerated?"

-Host Terry Meiners challenged Bevin on the Baker case, telling the him, "There were other people involved in that crime and they weren't pardoned."
+Host Meiners challenged Bevin on the Baker case, telling the him, "There were other people involved in that crime and they weren't pardoned."

 Bevin fired back: "Because they were actually involved in the killing.
 Patrick Baker was not."

-That is contrary to what evidence presented during the trial, The Courier-Journal reports, as prosecutors argued that Mills was shot and killed by Baker.
+That is contrary to evidence presented during the trial, The Courier-Journal reports, as prosecutors argued that Mills was shot and killed by Baker.

 Meiners asked Bevin whether he would reconsider any of his pardons.